yairm210/Unciv/core/Module.md

 ## IPC Protocol

+*Implemented by `ScriptingProtocol.kt`, `ipc.py`, and `wrapping.py`.*

-A single IPC action consists of one request packet and one response packet.
+A single IPC action consists of one request packet and one response packet.\
-A request packet should always be followed by a response packet if it has an action.
+A request packet should always be followed by a response packet if it has an action.\
 If a request packet has a null action, then it should not be followed by a response.
 This is to let flags be sent without generating useless responses.

 Responses do not have to be sent in the same order as their corresponding requests.
 New requests can be sent out while old ones are left "open"— E.G., if creating a response requires requesting new information.